 Beyond the basic codes of conduct, there are more specific ethical considerations that can be summarized as:

-- Taking responsibility for the recoveree – The recovery coach sees the person they are serving as someone who is still in recovery, so they closely monitor them and check in with them frequently.
+- Being responsible to the recoveree – The recovery coach views the person they are working with as someone who has personal agency, so they engage with them accordingly and check in with them frequently.

-- Respecting the recoveree’s autonomy – Even though a person is in recovery, they still have the right to be informed and make their own decisions.
+- Respecting the recoveree’s autonomy – Recoverees have the right to be informed and make their own decisions.
 A recovery coach does not make decisions on their behalf or without their knowledge.

 - Staying in their professional lane – This is very important because in many cases, recovery coaches work as part of a team.
 A recovery coach is not a Sponsor (i.e.12-step mentor in the AA or NA program), therapist or counselor, nurse or physician, or priest.
 It would be unethical to cross the boundary into any of these roles since a recovery coach is typically not trained or qualified in these areas.

 - Maintaining trust – Trust is a very important part of recovery coach work.
-This includes not sharing the patient’s information with others outside the professional community and not sharing too much about oneself.
-Coaches are there to talk about their patient’s journeys, not their own journeys.
+This includes not sharing the person’s information with others outside the professional community and not sharing too much about oneself.
+Coaches are there to talk about their recoveree’s journeys, not their own journeys.

 - Self-Care – In order to avoid compassion fatigue, recovery coaches are required to commit to a regimen of regular self-care.
 The reason being, if they are overtired or overworked, they can’t serve others or make sound decisions.